caitlinhowse4/Recipe-Recon-Final/README.md

         ✅ Server running on port 5001
         ✅ Connected to MongoDB

+    if the port is taken by another process use:

+        npx kill-port 5001

 Run the front end with:

     npm run build

 Launch using:

+    npm start

+Once set up can just use

+    node server.js

+then

     npm start